-Automatic query analysis in general is gaining in interest recently.
-The IR community has mostly focus on topical search in the past decade with TREC work, although there have been some attempts in categorizing known item search in the outputs of TREC related research as well [10][12].
-Recently, work in the web search community has also called attention to query analysis, as query logs show that queries are more heterogeneous than just topical search alone [16][17].
+Automatic query analysis in general is a topic of growing interest recently.
+The IR community has mostly focus on topical search in the past decade with TREC work, although there have been some attempts in categorizing known item search in the outputs of TREC related research as well [11][12][14].
+Recently, work in the web search community has also called attention to query analysis, as query logs show that queries are more heterogeneous than just topical search alone [17][18].